Buddhist Wong Fung Ling College

-Buddhist Wong Fung Ling College (BWFLC) is a secondary school in Causeway Bay, Wan Chai District, Hong Kong.
+Buddhist Wong Fung Ling College is a secondary school in Causeway Bay, Wan Chai District, Hong Kong.
 It first opened in 1959.
 A government-aided school, it is sponsored by the Hong Kong Buddhist Association.

 Campus

 The school campus is about 4600 sqm in size.
-It has a student activity centre, a Chinese room, two halls, and an interactive laboratory.
+It has a student activity center, a Chinese room, two halls, and an interactive laboratory.

 Student body

 Its students include Chinese and those from other countries, such as India, Indonesia, Pakistan, the Philippines, Thailand, and the United Kingdom.